baderas/package-jetbrains-ide/README.md

 # Options
 * `-h, --help`
-   show this help message and exit
+   Show this help message and exit
 * `-e EDITION, --edition EDITION`
-   Which Edition should be packaged?
+   Which edition should be packaged?
 * `-i IDE, --ide IDE`
    Which IDE should be packaged?
 * `-l, --list`
-   list all supported IDEs
+   List all supported IDEs
 * `-c, --check`
-   check if installed version is older than the newest version available (needs dpkg)
+   Check if installed version is older than the newest version available (needs dpkg)
 * `-v, --version`
-   show program's version number and exit
+   Show program's version number and exit

 # Usage